 The text begins with Part I, which provides an introduction and study of measurement issues.
 Chapter 1 describes the approach taken in the book and the key ideas that students should take away.
 It previews the important issues that will be addressed throughout the book, along with some recent issues in macroeconomics, and the highlights of how these will be studied.
 Measurement is discussed in Chapters 2 and 3, first with regard to gross domestic product, prices, savings, and wealth, and then with regard to business cycles.
-In Chapter 3, we develop a set of key business cycle facts that will be used throughout the book, particularly in Chapters 13 and 14, where we investigate how alternative business cycle theories fit the facts.
+In Chapter 3, we develop a set of key business cycle facts that will be used throughout the book, particularly in Chapters 13-15, where we investigate how alternative business cycle theories fit the facts.

 Our study of macroeconomic theory begins in Part II.
 In Chapter 4, we study the behavior of consumers and firms in detail.
 In the one-period model developed in Chapter 5, we capture the behavior of all consumers and all firms in the economy with a single representative consumer and a single representative firm.
 The one-period model is used to show how changes in government spending and total factor productivity affect aggregate output, employment, consumption, and the real wage, and we analyze how proportional income taxation matters for aggregate activity and government tax revenue.
-In Chapter 6, a one-period search model of unemployment is studied, which can capture some important details of labor market behavior in a macroeconomic context.
-This search model permits an understanding of the determinants of unemployment, and an explanation for some of the recent unusual labor market behavior observed in the United States.
+In Chapter 6, two search models of unemployment are studied, which can capture some important details of labor market behavior in a macroeconomic context.
+These search models permit an understanding of the determinants of unemployment, and an explanation for some of the recent unusual labor market behavior observed in the United States.